ghosind/utils/README.md

 ### Pointer and Value

 - [`Pointer`](https://pkg.go.dev/github.com/ghosind/utils#Pointer): Gets the pointer of a value.

+- [`PointerWithDefault`](https://pkg.go.dev/github.com/ghosind/utils#PointerWithDefault): Gets the pointer if it is not nil, or the default pointer.

 - [`Value`](https://pkg.go.dev/github.com/ghosind/utils#Value): Gets the value of a pointer, or the zero value of the type if the pointer is nil.